merces/aleph/README.md

     (venv)(2014-08-19 17:36:%)(~/opt/aleph/)

 All python modules required are listed on the _requirements.txt_ file on the root repository folder.
-You can install all of them at once using _pip_:
+You can install all of them at once using _pip_:..

     pip install -r requirements.txt